wol-fi/volfi/README.md

 v(k,c)^2 = \mathcal{F}^{-1}_{GIG}\left(c; \frac{1}{2}, \frac{1}{4}, k^2\right), \qquad k > 0.
 ```

-This `v0.1.7` release is the wing-speed update: it extends the previous projected-OTM kernel with a precomputed log-`c` wing seed for the true raw OTM-call domain while keeping the projected ITM-to-OTM path.

 ## Why variance space?

 The formula above makes total variance the natural inversion variable.
 For fixed positive moneyness, write `F_h` for the corresponding GIG distribution function.
 Then the OTM inversion is simply the quantile problem `w = F_h^{-1}(c_*)`.